Program Outcomes

 Standard II.B.1: NAACLS BENCHMARK FOR CERTIFICATION RATES

-Three years consecutive results of graduate certification rates demonstrating an average of at least 75%** pass rate on the ASCP-BOC examinations, for those who take the exam within the first year of graduation as calculated by the most recent three-year period.
+Three years of consecutive results of graduate certification rates demonstrating an average of at least 75%** pass rate on the ASCP-BOC examinations, for those who take the exam within the first year of graduation as calculated by the most recent three-year period.
 Three-year averages should be calculated using raw student numbers; do not calculate by adding each year’s percentage pass rate and dividing by three.

 Standard II.
 B. 2: NAACLS BENCHMARK FOR GRADUATION RATES